arc118/Genie-Plugin-Template/README.md

 # Genie-Plugin-Template
 This is a generic Genie Plug-in for use with creating custom Plug-ins in Genie.
+It is designed to have minimal functionality and can be used to build more complex plug-ins.

 I plan to add more instructions on how to use the Plug-In.
 For now, this repository can be opened in Visual Basic (tested with VS Community 2019) and then compiled as a .DLL